 I often approach Valentine’s Day with mixed emotions.
 Once upon a time, when I was a singleton, I would stay sofa-bound at home in front of the telly, à la Bridget Jones.
 But instead of wailing to Céline Dion on the karaoke machine, I would watch back-to-back murder mysteries, stuffing my face with all of my favourite junk foods, thinking all the while how blissful it was to be a slob without having

 One of my favourite cakes to make at this time of the year is the Clementine Cake from Nigella Lawson’s How to Eat, a cake which Nigella has quoted as being one of the most popular from her first cookbook, one which happens to be a firm favourite for me – I have 3 copies (UK, US and iPad version) just to prove my point.

+This dish was inspired by Nigella Lawson’s Thai Chicken Noodle Soup from her most recent book, Kitchen.
 To be honest, I was rather skeptical of this recipe when I first saw it.
 I’m not sure how the Thai would feel about having this dish ascribed to their region as I suppose it is more “Thai flavoured” than authentically Thai.
 Nigella makes the same faux pas with a Vietnamese soup in Kitchen but I’ll

 Weekends in our home often starts with pancakes for breakfast, but that’s only if I can manage to drag my lazy backside out of bed at a decent hour in order for the meal to qualify as breakfast!
 Hubby is usually up long before me, often starving by the time I make it into the kitchen.
 I am a long-time fan of Nigella Lawson.
 I have all of her cookbooks, not just in